JohnStar128/ror_roguelike_datapack/README.md

 ### Functions
 Everything that needs to run constantly goes in `namespace:everytick/everytick.mcfunction`.

+Everything that should be initialized on first load/reload should go in `init.mcfunction`.

-Every component of the game (chests, enemies, team stuff, etc) goes in it's own `/path/to/file.mcfunction`
+Every component of the game (chests, enemies, team stuff, etc) goes in it's own `/path/to/file.mcfunction`.\
 Example:
 ```
 risk_of_rain:chest_opening/chest_check